suzygiv/Password-Generator/README.md

 - After the 'If' statements, the code will go through a 'for loop' which will spit out the desired password chosen by the user based on the criteria above.

    Password 'For Loop': https://drive.google.com/drive/folders/1k9bun98EICcVnRI7dNose2bwm7V42zFO

+- Finally, the user should receive a password that meets their desired criteria - the password length and if they desire numeric characters and/or special characters and/or lowercase characters and/or uppercase characters.

 Here is the link to my GoogleDrive for images above: https://drive.google.com/drive/folders/1k9bun98EICcVnRI7dNose2bwm7V42zFO?usp=sharing